faruk-guler/Remote-Mngr/README.md

-# Shell
+# Remote
-Linux and Windows Shells + FM
+Suport Linux and Windows